nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 ![losses](loss.jpg)

-## Predictions including the last 120 days a extrapolation from the current trend <br>
+## Predictions including the last 120 days a extrapolation from the current trend

 ![predictions](pred.jpg)